 Be cautious about the information you provide to insurance companies after a wreck.
 When speaking to your insurance company, do not admit fault for the crash and provide only the basic facts of the collision.
 Avoid statements about the extent of your injuries, including how you “feel.”
 If asked to give a recorded statement, politely decline; sometimes insurance adjusters ask leading questions, and your answers may be used to limit your settlement offer.

 If other drivers contributed to a wreck, you may also be contacted by their insurance companies.
-You are not required to speak to other drivers’ insurance providers, and it is best to refer them to your own insurance company or your personal injury attorney.
+You are not required to speak to other drivers’ insurance providers, and it is best to refer them to your own insurance company or your Cincinnati personal injury lawyer.

 By now, you’re probably wondering what kind of damages you can recover from your accident.
 Well, you can seek compensation for not only the medical bills you incurred and your missed workdays but also other expenses related to your injuries along with intangibles like the pain and suffering you went through.
 Both your current and future expenses related to the injuries you got from the accidents are compensable.